Compact Lifted Relaxations for Low-Rank Optimization: Examples of Low-Rank Relaxations

 \section{Examples of Low-Rank Relaxations}

-This section applies the lifted relaxation proposed in Section \ref{sec:lowrankshorrelax} to several important problems from the low-rank literature.
-By exploiting the problem structure, we show that it is often possible to further reduce our lifted relaxation.
-In particular, in all these examples, we show that our lifted relaxation can be reduced to an equivalent relaxation with no semidefinite matrices or constraints of dimension larger than $2\max(n,m)$, as opposed to the $O((n+m)^2)$ dimension blocks in our lifted relaxations in the previous section.
+This section applies the lifted relaxation proposed in Section \ref{sec:lowrankshorrelax} to two important problems from the low-rank literature: (i) matrix completion (Section \ref{ssec:ex.mc}), which possesses a row-separable quadratic loss, and (ii) reduced rank regression (Section \ref{ssec:ex.RRR}), which possesses an objective dependent explicitly on $\bm{XX^\top}$.
+By exploiting {their respective} problem structure, we show that our lifted relaxation can be further reduced to an equivalent relaxation with {no semidefinite matrices or constraints of dimension larger than the sum of the two dimensions of the low-rank matrix}, as opposed to the $O((n+m)^2)$ dimension blocks in our lifted relaxations from the previous section.

+Section \ref{append.additionalexamples} supports this discussion by applying our lifted relaxation technique to three additional families of low-rank problems: basis pursuit, sparse plus low-rank matrix decomposition, and low-rank factor analysis.